phoops/ckan-publisher-ngsi-ld/README.md

 # Earthquake

 ## Description
-A job to take Vehicle data from Scorpio Broker, aggregates it and sends it to Scorpio Broker.
+A job to take Vehicle data from NGSI-LD Broker, aggregates it and sends it to a CKAN Datastore.

 NOTE 1: Coordinates are swapped in the Scorpio Broker, so I swapped them back before sending them to the CKAN